Withdrawal from Marijuana Use May Cause Cannabis Withdrawal Syndrome in Some

 Aside from unpleasant symptoms, the main downside to cannabis withdrawal syndrome is the fact that one-third of individuals who try to quit their marijuana use will relapse because they will take marijuana to either avoid or ease the symptoms of withdrawal.

-The behaviors said to help reduce or eradicate the symptoms of CWS include
+The behaviors said to help reduce or eradicate the symptoms of Cannabis Withdrawal Syndrome include:

 Besides the fact it helps speed up recovery, exercise improves mood, thus alleviating the symptoms of anxiety and depression.